HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to lean the past tense is better in the second sentence like they “ had.”
+I am happy to lean you say “ worth 3.000 yen.”

 ★★★★★